kendra-gilbertson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Kendra Gilbertson is the Associate Director in the College of Arts & Humanities Student Advising (CAHSA) office at the University of Central Florida (UCF).
+Kendra Gilbertson is a second-year Ph.D. student in the Texts & Technology program at the University of Central Florida (UCF).
+She is currently the Associate Director in the College of Arts & Humanities Student Advising (CAHSA) office at UCF.
 Her research interests include digital rhetoric, social media activism, gender equality, women in sport, and athlete activism.